 derribar, atropear, demoler

-My grandfather's old house was knocked down and a bank was built.
+My grandfather's old house was knocked down

 LEAVE BEHIND